megazear7/orison/src/partials/documentation/getting-started.md

 ## Getting started

+A OrisonJS project should have a `src` directory in the root of the project with three sub directories

+- /src/pages
+- /src/partials
+- /src/static

+The `orison build` command will render the page templates under /src/pages into the /docs directory.
+The `orison static` command will statically serve the built files under /docs.
+The `orison serve` command will render the pages under /src/pages at localhost:3000.

+### Creating your first page

-Any .js, .html, or .md file under the /src/pages directory will be rendered as an html file.
+Any JavaScript, HTML, or Markdown files under the /src/pages directory will be rendered as an html file at the same location but under the /docs directory.

 JavaScript pages should return a lit-html template.
 Html files will be interpreted as a lit-html template.
 Markdown files will be rendered as is.

-Here is an example JavaScript page:
+Below is an example page at /src/pages/example.js.
+Notice that it exports a function which takes no parameters and returns a template.

 ```js
 // /src/pages/example.js